 The 3 best dog seat covers for leather seats

-Traveling with your dog is becoming more comfortable every day.
+As dog owners, we know that traveling with your dog is becoming more common every day.

-Whether it’s a quick trip in town or a long-distance road trip adventure, your dog makes an excellent passenger and is part of the family.
+Whether it’s a quick car ride in town or a long-distance road trip adventure, your dog makes an excellent passenger and is part of the family.

 Your dog’s favorite seat might be your lap as he sticks his head out the window to feel the breeze, but this isn’t a safe way to travel.
 Before your dog causes an accident, you need to find a designated space in the car where he will be safe and so will the rest of your passengers.